-Bicentenary celebrations throughout 2013 will put the spotlight on the Society’s unparalleled contribution to music, past, present and future.
+Bicentenary celebrations throughout 2013 put the spotlight on the Society’s unparalleled contribution to music, past, present and future.

-2013 brings together new commissions from leading and emerging composers, and reaches out to audiences through live performances, debates, exhibitions, broadcasts and online with two new websites.
+2013 brought together new commissions from leading and emerging composers, and reaches out to audiences through live performances, debates, exhibitions, broadcasts and online with two new websites.

-The RPS will extend its programme for young musicians by targeting practical support where it is need most: from assistance with buying suitable instruments to mentoring and opportunities for study.
+The RPS extended its programme for young musicians by targeting practical support where it is need most: from assistance with buying suitable instruments to mentoring and opportunities for study.

-Digitisation of the RPS Archive at the British Library will provide a unique insight into the RPS's legacy of two centuries of concert giving, while a new iPad app will focus in depth on our most famous commission, Beethoven’s 9th Symphony.
+Digitisation of the RPS Archive at the British Library offers a unique insight into the RPS's legacy of two centuries of concert giving, while a new iPad app focuses in depth on our most famous commission, Beethoven’s 9th Symphony.